 Does a Child Arrangements Order grant parental responsibility?

-The primary purpose of a Child Arrangements Order is to regulate living arrangements and contact with the child, rather than to grant parental responsibility.
+The primary purpose of a Child Arrangements Order is to regulate living arrangements and contact with the child, rather than to grant parental rights and responsibilities.
 Accordingly, if a person is granted a Child Arrangements Order that specifies a child is to live with them, parental responsibility will also be granted only for the duration of the order.

 If the order is for the child to spend time with a person, rather than live with them, it does not grant parental responsibility.